The first-time buyer of a BMX race bike can be forgiven for being utterly bewildered by the range of options on show.

 Size doesn't just depend on the wheel height but will also include the length of the top bar from the handlebars to the saddle.
 Generally, longer bars are better for taller riders.

 Bike buying options

 Here are some more tips for understanding the difference between various types of BMX bikes.
 It is so central to choosing a BMX bike that they are worth stating again.

 Freestyle BMX bikes will have sturdy, heavyweight frames designed to withstand the rough and tumble of stunt riding on dirt or the street.
 Freestyle BMX bike wheels will have stronger spokes and wide tyres to increase surface grip and may often have specialist braking systems to ensure cables do not get tangled during full-circle turns.

 Jump BMX bikes are similar to Freestyle but have even stronger frames and wheels to withstand the shock of jump landings.
 As well as thicker, stronger wheel spokes they usually have rear wheel brakes only and often come without a saddle as jump riders rarely need to sit when jumping.

 BMX race bikes have lighter frames, thinner wheels and tyres and fewer spokes.
 Racing bikes are designed for speed and acceleration first and have different wheel sprockets front and back to boost speed.

-Whatever bike is best for you, remember that it is important to do plenty of research first to ensure you buy the best BMX bike for your needs
+Whatever bike is best for you, remember that it is essential to do plenty of research first to ensure you buy the best BMX bike for your needs.